 Analysts anticipate an improved investment climate and accelerating growth

-A week after Colombia’s presidential runoff, BNP Paribas Latin America analyst Luis Eduardo Peixoto raised his 2018 GDP growth forecast: to 3.0% year-over-year from 2.5%, while “reiterating our above-consensus call for 2019 of 3.5% y/y,” said a June 25 note to clients.
+A week after Colombia’s presidential runoff, BNP Paribas Latin America analyst Luis Eduardo Peixoto raised his 2018 GDP growth forecast: to 3.0 percent year-over-year from 2.5 percent, while “reiterating our above-consensus call for 2019 of 3.5 percent y/y,” said a June 25 note to clients.

 That was an indicative reaction to the election victory of Ivan Duque as the next president.
 The 41-year old former senator served in the administration of former president Álvaro Uribe, who was popular for taking action against guerrilla groups and threw his support to Duque.